 Social Media Character Limits: Complete Guide for All Platforms

-Twitter's original 140-character limit was based on the SMS standard of 160 characters, minus 20 reserved for the username.
+Social media character limits are determined by a combination of technical constraints and user experience design.
+Twitter's original 140-character limit was derived from the SMS standard of 160 characters, minus 20 reserved for the username.
+The platform was designed to support posting via SMS.
 When Twitter doubled the limit to 280 in 2017, only about 1% of tweets actually used the full 280 characters.
+The short-form constraint had paradoxically become a creative catalyst that defined the platform's identity.

 Character Limits by Platform